Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

  * **Rental Period** -- users can sublet for periods of 4 or 8 months
  * **Keyword Search** -- search for features and amenities such as ‘onsite laundry’
  * **Number of Roommates** -- the number of roommates expected to occupy residence during stay
- * **Leasee Rating** -- the star-point rating of the lease owner and the unit from a scale of 0 to 5 stars [the rating will be applicable to the unit as well? --> not sure how that would work]
+ * **Lessee Rating** -- the star-point rating of the lease owner and the unit from a scale of 0 to 5 stars [the rating will be applicable to the unit as well? --> not sure how that would work]

 Once a sublet seeker finds a unit to their liking they must create a profile of their own using a university email to be able to add the property in question to their ‘Wish List.’
 Otherwise, the sublet seeker may directly contact the leasee by sending them a message of interest through the communication form which is found on every listing